 6: Life is short.
 I don’t want to deprive myself.

 First of all, I hate it when people say life is short.
 But this is just because I like being in denial about growing older and the thought of the people I love dying.
 But whatever, enough about me.

 Eating poorly because you don’t want to be deprived is a slippery slope.
 I’m talking my neck during Bikram yoga kind of slippery.

 I’m all for the occasional treat, but I’m also all about quality of life.

 Sure we could all drink like the Irish, smoke like the French and eat like Americans, but who wants to party like it’s 1999 if we constantly have a hangover, a smokers cough and a food coma?
-(I’ve done this and I can tell you, it’s not all that gratifying)
+(I’ve done LOTS of this and it’s not at all gratifying)

-Let’s trade in crappy connivence food for a healthy, happy existence while we’re alive.
-Yes?
+Let’s trade in connivence food for a full and healthy life while we’re still alive.